Nadonn/Bike-Trips/README.md

 - Members frequently use stations located near business districts or public transportation hubs as their starting and ending points.
 - Casual riders typically choose stations closer to tourist attractions or recreational areas.

 ### Objective 2: Identify characteristics of casual riders who might benefit from annual membership.
 - High Frequency of Use: They use our bikes almost every day, or at least very frequently.
 - Shorter Trip Durations: Their ride lengths are shorter than the typical casual rider's average of 35 minutes, often falling closer to the member's average of 12-15 minutes.
 - Repetitive Routes: They tend to use the same routes repeatedly, even if not daily.
 - Weekday Usage: While primarily casual users, they occasionally use bikes on weekdays, especially during commuting hours.

+### Objective 3: Suggest digital marketing strategies to convert casual riders into members
+- Our casual customers are, on average, around 37 years old.
+That means they might not be as active on social media as younger folks.
+Plus, since many are travelers, they're often busy exploring and aren't glued to their phones checking social media all the time.
+So, we shouldn't put all our marketing money into social media.
+Instead, a smarter move would be to reach them where they are: by partnering with GPS or navigation apps that people frequently use when they're looking for directions or exploring.
+That way, we can connect with them right when they need a ride.